helboukkouri/character-bert/README.md

 | medical_bert           | Medical Domain BERT initialized from **general_bert** then further pre-trained on [MIMIC-III](https://physionet.org/content/mimiciii/1.4/) clinical notes and [PMC OA](https://www.ncbi.nlm.nih.gov/pmc/tools/openftlist/) biomedical paper abstracts. <sup>2</sup>       |
 | bert-base-uncased      | The original General Domain [BERT (base, uncased)](https://github.com/google-research/bert#pre-trained-models)                                                                                                                                                                                                                          |

-> <sup>1, 2</sup> <small>We pre-train BERT models as well so that we can fairly compare each CharacterBERT model to it's BERT counterpart.
-Our BERT models use the same architecture and vocabulary as `bert-base-uncased`.</small><br>
+> <sup>1, 2</sup> <small>We offer BERT models as well as CharacterBERT models since we have pre-trained both architectures in an effort to fairly compare these architectures.
+Our BERT models use the same architecture and starting wordpiece vocabulary as `bert-base-uncased`.</small><br>

-For example, to download the medical version of CharacterBERT you can run:
+For instance, let's download the medical version of CharacterBERT:

 ```bash
 python download.py --model='medical_character_bert'
 ```

-Or you can download all models by running:
+We can download also download all models in a single command:

 ```bash
 python download.py --model='all'